Graduate Assistantships Resource Center

 - Note: written authorization is not needed if employment is listed on DS-2019

-- In order for an international student to apply for a social security number, he/she must first have a job offer letter.
-With the job offer letter and a letter from International Services, the student can go to the Social Security Office and submit an application.
+- For an international student to apply for a social security number, they must first have a job offer letter.
+Once the job offer letter and letter from International Services are received, the student can go to the Social Security Office and submit an application.
 The student will receive a receipt from Social Security.
-On a normal basis, the social security number will be issued and released to the student, over the phone, within 72 hours.
-However, in some circumstances there can be a delay of up to 2 months.
+Typically, the social security number will be issued and released to the student, over the phone, within 72 hours.
+However, in some circumstances there may be a delay of up to 2 months.

-- The job offer is "not" a binding contract.
-The letter is stating that you, the employer, are willing to consider this student for a position contingent upon his/her receipt of a social security number.
-You are not under any obligation to issue such a letter to an international student.
-Rather, if you have a genuine interest in employing an international student, then the letter may be issued.
+- The job offer is not a binding contract.
+The letter states that the employer is willing to consider this student for a position contingent upon their receipt of a social security number.
+There is no obligation to issue such a letter to an international student.
+Rather, if there is a genuine interest in employing an international student, then the letter may be issued.

 - Each international student hired must go through normal HR Right Start processes.